For years, Metro has had to do more with less.

 Metro is currently funded by 3/10 of a penny of the city's earnings tax, however the effects of the 2008 financial crisis, disinvestment and the rising cost of maintaining an aging fleet have put a strain on Metro’s service.
 At the same time, the region has seen a growth in jobs outside the urban core, jobs that have been difficult for Metro to serve.
 To provide improved access to the places riders need to be, and to make our region competitive for jobs and talent, we must reinvent Metro.

-The SORTA Board is considering placing a Hamilton County sales tax levy of between 0.5 percent and 1 percent on the November 2018 ballot that would ensure Metro is able to provide the level of service our community needs.
-You can view the details and options of our plan to bring real, transformational change to our region on The Plan page.
+The SORTA Board will be placing a Hamilton County sales tax levy of 0.8 percent on the March ballot that would ensure Metro is able to provide the level of service our community needs.
+You can view the details of our plan to bring real change to our region on The Plan page.

 What's the next step?